ConservationMetrics/gc-scripts-hub/f/connectors/localcontexts/README.md

 3. Get your account [confirmed](https://localcontexts.org/support/getting-started-on-the-hub/#confirmation-step).
 4. Customize the labels that you want to use.
 5. Have another editor or admin user approve your labels.
-6. Create a Local Contexts Hub project.
+6. Create a Local Contexts Hub Project.
-  - You probably want to select "Collection" as the project type, and set visibility to "Private" to keep the labels private to your community.
+  - You probably want to select "Collection" as the Project type, and set visibility to "Private" to keep the labels private to your community.
 7. Apply the TK and BC labels to the project.
-8. Get the **project ID**, and an **API key** for your community account.
+8. Get the **Project ID**, and an **API key** for your community account.
-9. In Windmill, create a Local Contexts resource with the project ID, API key, and server URL.
+9. In Windmill, create a Local Contexts resource with the Project ID, API key, and server URL.

 > [!NOTE]
 >